Nuitka/Nuitka-website/posts/static-compilation-that-is-the-point.rst

 I think, this totally makes it obvious, that static compilation of a non-Python language has no point to people with Python code.

-What I will allways admit, is that Cython is (currently) the best way to create fast bindings, because Nuitka is not ready yet.
+What I will always admit, is that Cython is (currently) the best way to create fast bindings, because Nuitka is not ready yet.
 But from my point of view, Cython has no point long term if a viable replacement that is Pythonic exists.